 - Lemon Balm- You can chuck that citronella candle - the leaves of this plant, also known as Horsemint, contain citronella compounds in large amounts.
 Lemon balm is best grown in a planter, as it’s fast-growing, drought-resistant, and reseeds itself quickly.

 - Marigold- This might be the most effective plant to repel mosquitoes, and it’s certainly the loveliest.
 You can put potted marigolds near doors and windows so mosquitoes don’t come inside, or plant them outdoors in a flower bed to add to your landscape’s beauty.
 Marigolds work so well to repel mosquitoes because they contain Pyrethrum, an ingredient found in most bug repellents.

 - Catnip- Attract the neighborhood cats and get rid of pesky mosquitoes all at once.
 Catnip has been proven to be more effective in repelling mosquitoes than DEET, the product found in many bug repellents.

 - Ageratums- Another name for ageratums is floss flowers.
 Ageratums have coumarin, which is an ingredient in many commercial mosquito repellents.
 Most ageratums flowers are blue, but they can also be found in violet, pink, and white blooms.
 Ageratums don’t need a lot of sunlight or rich soil and are usually found in rock gardens to add color.

-- Your Scent: Research has shown that the odors humans produce when they sweat are attractive to mosquitoes.
-Uric acid, lactic acid, and ammonia are all produced by bacteria in human skin, and as you work up a sweat in the summertime, you become more of a treat to nearby mosquitoes.
+- Scent: Research has shown that the odors humans produce when they sweat are attractive to mosquitoes.
+Uric acid, lactic acid, and ammonia are all produced by bacteria in human skin, and as you work up a sweat in the summertime, you become more of a treat to nearby bugs.